dalelane/app-connect-tekton-pipeline/README.md

 ## Configuring the pipeline for your App Connect Enterprise application

-The [image builder pipeline](#image-builder-pipeline) can be run as-is as described above, as it is a generic pipeline for creating a container image for building App Connect apps.

-To run the [application deployer](#application-deployer-pipeline) for your own application, you need to first create a `PipelineRun`.
+To run the pipeline for your own application, you need to first create a `PipelineRun`.

 The sample pipeline runs described above provide a good starting point for this, which you can modify to your own needs.
 You need to specify the location of your App Connect Enterprise application code and configuration resources.
-All of the available parameters are documented in the [pipeline spec](./tekton/2-deploy-integration-server/pipeline.yaml#L20-L191) if further guidance is needed.
+All of the available parameters are documented in the [pipeline spec](./tekton/pipeline.yaml#L20-L191) if further guidance is needed.

 ## Supported versions